10 virtual interview tips: How to prepare effectively

 Takeaway - Virtual interviews are here to stay

-The key takeaway here is that, during a virtual job interview, you should always conduct yourself in the same way you would in a face to face meeting.
+The key takeaway here is that, during a virtual job interview, you should always conduct yourself like you would in a face-to-face meeting.

 It’s also important to make sure the room you’re video interviewing in is quiet and free of distractions so that the interviewer only needs to focus on you.
 Follow these tips and you’re sure to make a great first impression.
 Good luck in your interview!